tonyhb/tectonic/packages/tectonic/CACHING.md

 1. The decorator resolves queries into a tree of dependencies when the component is created
 2. When a query is resolved and is successful we attempt to resolve its children

+### Custom caching

+From tectonic 2.1 it's possible to set custom cache information for your models and sources.
+This allows you to minimize network requests and ensure that queries will be resolved from the cache.

+Custom cache information can be set on a source definition or model.
+If the cache sees that one of these is set, the cache TTL will be modified accordingly.
+If both are set the lowest value will be used.

+The cache property is always an integer representing the number of seconds to cache.

+#### Model caching

+Setting the `static cacheFor` property in a model ensures that all models of this type will be cached for the given number of seconds across all source definitions.

+Note that if a source definition specifies a lower cacheFor TTL, the lower value from the source definition will be used.

+#### Source definition caching

+Source definition caching allows you to specificy custom cache durations for each API endpoint.
+This gives you custom granularity on a per-url basis for how long we should cache your data.